tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

       of how to pass data to it (object like string?
 Dict? etc)
 - [ ] Help text and error message should indicate if an ID is expected rather than a name
-- [ ] Have examples of using subshells to provide text for free entry args (`inventory_scripts`, `extra_vars`)
+- [ ] Have examples of using files to provide text for free entry args (`inventory_scripts`, `extra_vars`)
-- [ ] Verify that required arguments are indicated as such in the help text, should not be in square brackets, see `job_templates` arguments `project` and `playbook`

 ## Answered questions